kkorouei/ARPaint/README.md

 }
 ```

-Once the worldMap has been succesfully retrieved, a new ARWorldTrackingConfiguration is created, initialWorldMap is set  and the session is restarted.
-To relocalize to the saved map, we create a new session configuration and set the inialWorldMap property and run the session:
+To relocalize to the saved map, we create a new session configuration and set the inialWorldMap property, and then run the session:

 ``` swift
 let configuration = ARWorldTrackingConfiguration()